Dale Earnhardt Jr, family survive plane crash

 Later that same year, another NASCAR driver, Davey Allison was killed in a helicopter crash while landing his helicopter at Talladega Superspeedway.

-In 2004, a plane owned by Hendrick Motorsports crashed on it's way to the race track in Martinsville, Virginia, killing ten people including Hendrick family members and executives.
-Earnhardt Jr. raced for Hendrick motorsports for the final decade of his career.
+In 2004, a plane owned by Hendrick Motorsports crashed on it's way to the race track in Martinsville, Virginia, killing 10 people including Hendrick family members and executives.
+Earnhardt Jr. raced for Hendrick Motorsports for the final decade of his career.

 RELATED: Dale Jr. talks NASCAR, Kemba on WCNC